j8ipg/Electricity-task-1/README.md

 # Electricity-task-1

 # 🔌 Arduino Project: 3 LEDs with 3 Push Buttons

 ## 1. Project Title
 **Controlling LEDs with Push Buttons using Arduino**

-This project focuses on building a basic circuit using an Arduino Uno where three push buttons are each assigned to control one LED.
-The goal is to demonstrate digital input (from buttons) and digital output (to LEDs) — a fundamental concept in Arduino programming.
+This project allows the control of three individual LEDs using three push buttons with an Arduino Uno.
+Each button turns on a corresponding LED when pressed and turns it off when released.

 ## 2. Description
-This beginner-friendly project helps you understand how to read input signals from physical buttons and use those signals to control external devices — in this case, LEDs.
-When a button is pressed, its corresponding LED lights up.
-Once the button is released, the LED turns off.
-The circuit and code are simple, making this a great entry point into Arduino and electronics.
+This beginner-level Arduino project demonstrates the use of digital input (buttons) and digital output (LEDs).
+The circuit is designed to help learners understand basic wiring and logic in embedded systems, especially useful for students and hobbyists starting with Arduino.
 Screenshots or Circuit Diagram:

 ![Surprising Snicket](https://github.com/user-attachments/assets/090c50f3-5253-4e5c-b990-efcd7df9c9af)

 ## 3. Purpose
-The main goal of this project is to:
-- Learn how to set up digital inputs and outputs on an Arduino.
+- Learn how to set up digital input/output on Arduino.
-- Understand how buttons and LEDs interact through code and hardware.
-- Gain hands-on experience wiring simple components on a breadboard.
-- Build confidence in uploading and running Arduino sketches.
+- Practice reading button inputs and controlling output devices.
+- Understand the behavior of pull-down resistors.
+- Build a working interactive circuit with real-time feedback.

 ## 4. Requirements
 - Arduino Uno (or compatible)
-- USB cable
+- USB cable for programming
-- Arduino IDE (installed on your PC)
+- Arduino IDE (installed on your computer)
-- Breadboard
+- Breadboard for wiring
 - Jumper wires

 ## 5. Components